cilium/cilium/Documentation/gettingstarted.rst

 Step 6: Start an Example Service with Docker
 --------------------------------------------

+In this tutorial, we'll use a container running a simple HTTP server to represent a microservice which we will refer to as *Service1*.
+As a result, we will start this container with the label "id.service1", so we can create Cilium security policies for that service.

-Next, we can start a container connected to the Docker network managed by Cilium:
+Use the following command to start the *Service1* container connected to the Docker network managed by Cilium:

 ::

-    $ docker run -d --name service1-instance1 --net cilium-net -l "id.service1" httpd e5723edaa2a1307e7aa7e71b4087882de0250973331bc74a37f6f80667bc5856
+    $ docker run -d --name service1-instance1 --net cilium-net -l "id.service1" cilium/demo-httpd
+    e5723edaa2a1307e7aa7e71b4087882de0250973331bc74a37f6f80667bc5856